 E-learning is available when the school is closed due to weather conditions.
-It is different than remote learning, which is available to students who need to quarantine related to the COVID-19 pandemic.

-When schools are closed on an emergency basis (such as snowfall or ice that makes travel dangerous), CCSD 89 staff can provide temporary e-learning.
-(For more information on weather-related school closings, go to: www.ccsd89.org/closing)
+When schools are closed on an emergency basis (such as snowfall or ice that makes travel dangerous), CCSD 89 staff members can provide temporary e-learning.
+(For more information on weather-related school closings, go to: www.ccsd89.org/closing) All policies in this book, including those relating to discipline, apply to students who are in person as well as those who are participating in e-learning.

 An e-learning day will consist of at least five hours of instruction or schoolwork.
 The e-learning day could consist of checking assignments, learning new skills, practicing skills, working on projects, working with other students, teacher instruction, or other academic tasks.
 Students could be working on any of the subjects that would take place during an in-person school day.
-Support staff (counselors, psychologists, etc.,) may also be available.
+Support staff (counselors, psychologists, etc.) may also be available.